pyglet/pyglet/doc/programming_guide/texture.rst

     first_frame = explosion_tex_grid[0]

-:py:class:`~pyglet.graphics.TextureGrid` can also be created directly with the same grid arguments as :py:class:`~pyglet.image.ImageGrid` (``rows``, ``columns``, optional ``item_width``/``item_height``, and padding), but with a texture as the first argument:
+:py:class:`~pyglet.graphics.texture.TextureGrid` can also be created directly with the same grid arguments as :py:class:`~pyglet.image.ImageGrid` (``rows``, ``columns``, optional ``item_width``/``item_height``, and padding), but with a texture as the first argument: